-- ☐ The waveform display represents captured data in a graphical display and has many of the same features as the state display. - □ Use the Master and Stimulus functions to transfer data onto the bus. - □ Performance analysis includes 5 functions for measuring Bus Utilization, Transfer Rate, Latency, Burst Distribution and Statistics. - □ Anomaly detection checks for protocol and timing violations and can be used to trigger and qualify captured trace data. - □ Configuration scanning identifies and analyzes devices in a system. - □ Compliance Testing is not supported on the 650 models.
+- □ The waveform display represents captured data in a graphical display and has many of the same features as the state display. - u Use the Master and Stimulus functions to transfer data onto the bus. - Performance analysis includes 5 functions for measuring Bus Utilization, Transfer Rate, Latency, Burst Distribution and Statistics. - □ The Compliance function performs automatic testing using a series of predefined tests to verify conformance to the PCI specification. - Anomaly detection checks for protocol and timing violations and can be used to trigger and qualify captured trace data. - u Target memory provides a windowed bus memory with programmed responses. - Configuration scanning identifies and analyzes devices in a system.